 The Lower Virgin River has a relatively natural flow regime as it is not dammed, but some water is diverted for municipal and industrial use, stockwater and recreation use, and irrigation purposes (Winters and Johnson 2004).

 Altered local and regional aquifers reduce the amount of water available for riparian and aquatic species in both rivers and result in changes to the flood regime, further altering native vegetation structure.
-Both of these threats are widespread in scope and could be severe in impact.
-Reversing these threats is rarely possible.

 Fire